Treatment for Children

 Members of this neuro-oncology team typically include:

-- Pediatric neurologist – a doctor who deals with disorders of the nervous system
+- Pediatric neurologist: A doctor who manages disorders of the CNS.

-- Child life specialist – help families cope with the challenges of hospitalization, illness, and disability
+- Child Life Specialist: A healthcare professional who helps families cope with the challenges of hospitalization, illness, and disability